frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/address-template.md

 **Address template can store different formats of addresses based on the region.**

-Each region has its own way of defining addresses.
+Each region has its way of defining addresses.
 To manage multiple address formats for your Documents (like Quotations, Purchase Invoices, etc.), you can create country-wise **Address Templates**.

 To access address template, go to:
-> Home > Settings > Printing > Address Template
+> Home > Settings > Address Template

 A default Address Template is created when you set up the system.
 You can either edit it or create a new template.
 This default template will apply to all countries not having a specific template.